daneroo/directory-digester/README.md

 - Could distinguish between content only digests and content + metadata digests.
 - Could include compare/verify functionality.
 - Could include filtering functionality. (exclude file patterns for example)

+## Digests for directories

+- traversal order: lexicographic
+- if file - print json line
+- if directory
+  - descend into directory and print json line for each entry
+  - then print json line for directory itself